Below is the edited transcript of the video.

 See the difference:

-“we never go to the movies”“you know, what I really miss is when we used to go to the movies, it would be really fun if we went again”
+“we never go to the movies” | “you know, what I really miss is when we used to go to the movies, it would be really fun if we went again” |

-“when is the last time that you ever put a plate in the sync, let alone in the dishwasher?”
+“I am always the one who does the dishes" “you never do the dishes” “when is the last time that you ever put a plate in the sync, let alone in the dishwasher?” | “you know what, I had a really long day and I am exhausted, can you do the dishes tonight?” |

 Do you see the difference?
 Do you see which one is more likely do get you the thing that you are asking for?